Here’s a nice little cheat for the B section of Inner Urge. You can just play descending minor pentatonics starting from C# minor.

 My friend, Phil Danter, used to refer to this type of stuff as, ‘lightning in a bottle’, which is exactly how I feel about it.

-Enjoy it while you can, but don’t forget to do some FUCKING HARD WORK, too.
+Enjoy it while you can, but don’t forget to WORK UNTIL YOUR FINGERS BLEED, too.